 Reflecting on Practice (ROP) has held several digital meetings that have supported museum educators in devising more-effective ways to offer remote activities and lessons.
 ROP has offered a platform for educators to discuss how their various approaches to online teaching affect at-home learners.
 ROP continues to host regular online meetings on its network to discuss online learning and teaching, and is working to make its online professional learning programs available for free to teachers and museum educators.

 In addition to creating great outdoor learning videos for The Lawrence at Home, our BEETLES program recently hosted a virtual conference for outdoor educators to discuss ways for struggling outdoor education programs to stay relevant during the pandemic.
 BEETLES ("Better Environmental Education Teaching, Learning, and Expertise Sharing") also networks and provides support, as such programs strive to create videos and other online content.

-> We at The Lawrence are fully committed to supporting families, educators, schools, and communities through this difficult time.
+We at The Lawrence are fully committed to supporting families, educators, schools, and communities through this difficult time.
 We will continue to stay true to our mission by acting as innovative and steadfast partners in inspiring and activating diverse thinkers, innovators, and change-makers to use science to create an equitable and healthy tomorrow.
-To get the latest updates on all that we are doing in furtherance of our mission during the pandemic, please follow us on Facebook, Twitter, and Instagram, and subscribe to our email list.
+To get the latest updates on all that we are doing in furtherance of our mission during the pandemic, please follow us on Facebook, Twitter, and Instagram.
 If you have any questions about our work, feel free to send us a message.
 We like being in touch with you!
 And we hope that you and your family stay safe and healthy.